Statement

 ARTIST BIO

-Lauren Edmonds (b.1993) is a multidisciplinary artist based on Gubbi Gubbi land (City of Moreton Bay), Queensland Australia.
-They also have experience as a multimedia designer and illustrator, having previously lived and worked on the Sunshine Coast and Brisbane.
-Their practice spans new media, painting, drawing, animation, installation, and object-making – often blending handmade elements with technology.
+Lauren Edmonds (b.1993) is a multidisciplinary artist based on Gubbi Gubbi land in City of Moreton Bay, Queensland, having previously lived and worked on the Sunshine Coast and Brisbane.